 December is not only the month to deck the halls with boughs of holly—it’s also the time to deck the garden out.
 Or at least, spend some time ensuring that it remains fully functioning and joyful during the colder weather.
 While you’re roasting chestnuts on an open fire, jack frost is busy nipping at your plants.
 So here are my top gardening jobs for December, to make sure your garden stays as jolly as you are this month.

-For instance, in the event of potted plant’s soil freezing, containers will expand and could crack.
+This will prevent your pipes from freezing, which can be really damaging and costly.
+So too, your plants will need your help when water becomes solid and they can’t absorb it from the soil.
+In the event of potted soil freezing, containers will expand and could crack.
 See my blog for helpful advice on how best to avoid this.

 Finally, if despite your best efforts, freezing does occur, then make sure to thaw the ice as often as possible.
 To do this, use a hot kettle to melt the ice, as smashing it can harm pond inhabitants.
 For bird baths, leave a tennis ball floating on the surface, which will leave a natural space if the ice covers the rest.

 With your garden taken care of, it’s time to sit back and enjoy the sights of this season’s sights.
 Enjoy festive berries, deep green evergreens and the fading russet reds of deciduous growth—this natural decoration is the perfect backdrop to a Christmas at home.

 Happy Christmas to you all!